suderman/appstack/README.md

 ###Usage with app
-[app](https://github.com/suderman/app) is an OS X installer which handles files ending in zip, dmg, app, pkg, mpkg, and safariextz.
+[app](https://github.com/suderman/app) is an OS X installer which handles files ending in zip, dmg, app, pkg, mpkg, fxplug, moef, & safariextz.
 It can handle local files and URLs (just make sure the path ends with the actual filename and extension).

 Here's an example installing Dropbox, with a post-install command: